ludy520/intel_hex/README.md

 A dart library that reads and writes [Intel HEX files](https://en.wikipedia.org/wiki/Intel_HEX).
 Intel HEX is a file format that is used to store binary data as ASCII text.
 It is often used to program microcontrollers.
-The file format comprises record blocks.
-Each record is a line in the hex file.
-The record start at the ":" character and ends at the end of the line.
-The last byte of a line is the checksum of all other bytes.
+The file format comprises of record blocks.
+Each record block is represented as a line in the text file.
+A record starts with a ":" character and ends at the end of the line.
+The last byte of a record block is the checksum of all other bytes in this block.

 A record has six fields: